La Pausa: Coco Chanel

 Chanel bought the five-acre plot on which La Pausa was built for 1.8 million French francs in February 1929.
 The plot had formerly been part of the hunting grounds of the ruling family of Monaco, the Grimaldis, and contained wild olive and orange groves.
 The villa was built less than a year later.
 The final cost of the villa was 6 million francs, a large sum for the time.
 It is not clear whether Chanel or her lover, Hugh Grosvenor, 2nd Duke of Westminster financed the building and furnishing of La Pausa.
 La Pausa was built by architect Robert Streitz, who sought to build 'the ideal Mediterranean villa'.

-The design of the house modelled on the 12th-century convent-orphanage in Aubazine, in the department of Corréze, which Chanel spent her childhood.
+The design of the house modelled on the 12th-century convent-orphanage in Aubazines, in the department of Corrèze, which Chanel spent her childhood.
 A stone staircase leads up from the main entrance hall and a cloister encloses a courtyard.
 A design of five windows is repeated throughout the house, in tribute to Chanel's perfume, Chanel No. 5.
-Chanel ordered more than 20,000 curved handmade tiles to be handmade for the roof, and furnished the house sparsely in shades of white and beige.
-Each bathroom has a servants entrance.
+Chanel bought more than 20,000 curved tiles from surrounding homes for the roof, and furnished the house sparsely in shades of white and beige.
+Each bathroom has a servants' entrance.
 Chanel would take Le Train Bleu from Paris every month to inspect the progress of the building.
 If Chanel was unable to make the trip, local craftsmen would be sent to Paris to meet her.

 The colour scheme of the house was beige, which included a beige piano.
 Chanel may have been assisted in her design of the interior of La Pausa by Stéphane Boudin, the president of the interior design firm Maison Jansen.

-The central villa is 10,000 sq ft (930m2) in size, with two smaller villas built for guests.
-The main house consists of seven bedrooms, with three living rooms, a dining room, two kitchens and staff quarters.
+The central villa is 10,000 sq ft (930 m2) in size, with two smaller villas built for guests.
+The main house consists of seven bedrooms, with three living rooms, a dining room, two kitchens, and staff quarters.
 Streitz had previously restored another local villa for Chanel's friend, Count Jean de Segonzac.